-The best way to visit Turin, like all cities that are rich in history, art and architecture,
+Like all cities rich in history, art and architecture,

 What to see in Turin: uselful imformation for to visit the main museums of Turin »

-Map the center of Turin .PDF [Source: turismotorino.org]
+Map the center of Torino .PDF [Source: turismotorino.org]